rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-6-en.md

 <section id="s2">
   <h2>What to do if you've been away from Canada</h2>
   <p>If you're a Canadian citizen and you've been outside of Canada for more than 6&#160;months in a row during the past 10&#160;years, you'll need to provide details of your activities during that time.</p>
-  <p>In some cases, we may ask you to provide details of your activities even if you've been outside of Canada for less than 6&#160;months.
-Examples of documents to help you provide details of your activities include:</p>
+  <p>In some cases, we may ask you to provide details of your activities even if you've been outside of Canada for less than 6&#160;months.</p>
+  <p>Examples of documents to help you provide details of your activities include:</p>
   <ul>
     <li>letters of reference or referral from foreign embassies and missions in Canada</li>
     <li>letters of reference or referral from Canadian embassies or missions in the country in which you lived while abroad</li>